 In this book summary, you’ll learn all the lessons I learned from this book.

 Alright, here we go!

 And you’re probably working and hustling to achieve those goals.

 You’d agree with me that without setting the right goals, one will end up wasting his time and effort.

 The thing is:

-Schools never teach us how to set right goals.
+Schools never teach us how to set the right goals.

-Setting appropriate and realistic goals is the first step of starting a satisfactory life.
+Setting appropriate and realistic goals is the first step of starting a good life.

 How do you set goals?
 And how to find the right ones?